ben854719/AI-Gateway-Evolution-Moving-from-Requests-to-Results-via-Intent/README.md

 ## Agentic AI:

-- The Agentic AI will acts autonomously to support daily tasks—serving as a reminder, contextual helper, and proactive assistant.
+- The Agentic AI will acts autonomously to support daily tasks serving as a reminder, contextual helper, and proactive assistant.

 ## Task Orchestration System: